-Rob Sturrock is based in CPD’s Sydney office.
-Rob has professional experience across public policy, consultancy and law and expertise in international relations.
+Rob Sturrock has professional experience across public policy, consultancy and law and expertise in international relations.

-He is Director of the Effective Government Program.
+He was Director of the Effective Government Program until January 2018.
 As part of this program, he co-authored CPD’s major national report on human services in 2015, Grand Alibis: how declining public sector capability affects services for the disadvantaged.
 Rob also shared the report findings with the Key Government in 2016 and continues to examine smarter service design and delivery by government.

 Rob is also a thought leader on the national security implications of climate change.
 He was lead author of The Longest Conflict: Australia’s Climate Security Challenge, which showed that Australia was largely ignoring climate security threats.

 Rob writes regularly for mainstream media like Fairfax and the Huffington Post, as well as policy-specific blogs.
 He has also written in a personal capacity for Mamamia on fatherhood.